 Samuel Dana was a commission merchant dealing in tea and other commodities, and also was agent for George Peabody & Co., London bankers.

 Samuel Dana died in December of 1877.
 Mary Dana continued to live at 3 Arlington until her death in July of 1884.

 During the 1884-1885 and 1885-1886 winter seasons, 3 Arlington was the home of cordage manufacturer Albert W. Nickerson and his wife, Amelia F. (Lindsay) Nickerson.
 Their primary residence was in Marion.

 During the 1886-1887 winter season, 3 Arlington was the home of lawyer and former US Circuit Court Judge John Lowell and his wife, Lucy Buckminster (Emerson) Lowell.
-They previously had lived in Chestnut Hill.
+They previously had lived in Chestnut Hill, where they continued to maintain a residence.
 By the next season, they had moved to 24 Commonwealth.

 On November 6, 1897, Miss Annie M. Knight purchased 3 Arlington from A. Prescott Baker.
 She lived there with her sisters, Margaret Knight and Mary (Knight) Harris, the widow of Jacob Brown Harris.
 By 1905, she began accepting lodgers and operated a dressmaking, millinery, and child’s outfitting shop in the house.

 Annie Knight and Margaret Knight continued to live at 3 Arlington until their deaths, Annie Knight in 1917 and Margaret Knight in 1919.